-The red variety comes from Italy
+The red grape variety comes from Italy

 , It produces fruity red wines with velvety tannins and aromas of mulberries and pimento (clove pepper).